qtc-de/remote-method-guesser/README.md

 ----

-Version ``v3.0.0`` of *remote-method-guesser* was heavily influenced by the great blog posts of [Hans-Martin Münch](https://mogwailabs.de/en/blog/2019/03/attacking-java-rmi-services-after-jep-290/) and [Jake Miller](https://labs.bishopfox.com/tech-blog/rmiscout). *rmg* may appears to be a clone of [rmiscout](https://github.com/BishopFox/rmiscout) and indeed, the provided functionalities are quite similar now.
-However, notice that *remote-method-guesser* was public since 2019 and before *rmiscout* was released in 2020.
+*remote-method-guesser* was heavily influenced by the blog posts of [Hans-Martin Münch](https://mogwailabs.de/en/blog/2019/03/attacking-java-rmi-services-after-jep-290/) and [Jake Miller](https://labs.bishopfox.com/tech-blog/rmiscout).
-In his implementation, *Jake* did a lot of things better than me and I had to decide whether to throw away my previous work or to adopt some features.
-I chose the second approach, but implemented the different features slightly different than *rmiscout*.
-Still, huge credits to *Jake* for his idea of bruteforcing *remote methods* without really invoking them.
-Now the community has two powerful tools to engage *RMI servers* during *blackbox* security assessments.

 Furthermore, the [rmiscout wordlist](./wordlists/rmiscout.txt) was obviously copied from the *rmiscout* project (as you can already tell by the different license agreement).
 Thanks *Jake*, for this awesome wordlist of *remote methods* collected from different *GitHub* repositories.

 *Copyright 2021, Tobias Neitzel and the remote-method-guesser contributors.*